r0sa-bio-digital/content-publishing-ecosystem/README.md

 			* `plain text`
 				* for example, to see html page as a source code, but without highlight
 			* markdown
-		* Add content frontend extension
+		* Refactoring for content show
-			* markdown code editor with preview
+			* to use one concept to show typed content everywhere
 		* Add update content functionality
 			* api call
 			* frontend